julionm/landing-page/README.md

   - this may be solved by adding a context that'll say if the user is scrolling (this could be used for some animations or other interactions too)
 - [ ] check if a section Interests makes any sense
 - [ ] add a specific Update for LeetCodes I finish
+- [ ] DEAL WITH IMAGES FOR PROJECTS AND OTHER STUFF